MIPPL/nephele-org-website/public/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 Navigate to your [Alchemy Dashboard](https://dashboard.alchemyapi.io/) and create a new app, choosing Sepolia (or any other testnet) for your network.

 ### 2\.
-Request ETH from the Sepolia faucet {#request-eth-from-sepolia-faucet}
+Request NEPH from the Sepolia faucet {#request-NEPH-from-sepolia-faucet}

-Follow the instructions on the [Alchemy Sepolia faucet](https://www.sepoliafaucet.com/) to receive ETH.
-Make sure to include your **Sepolia** Ethereum address (from MetaMask) and not another network.
-After following the instructions, double-check that you’ve received the ETH in your wallet.
+Follow the instructions on the [Alchemy Sepolia faucet](https://www.sepoliafaucet.com/) to receive NEPH.
+Make sure to include your **Sepolia** Nephele address (from MetaMask) and not another network.
+After following the instructions, double-check that you’ve received the NEPH in your wallet.

 ### 3\.
 Create a new project directory and `cd` into it {#create-a-new-project-direction}